 - Perform flutter kicks for 2–3 minutes.
 Here, you will hold onto the edge of the pool with your arms fully extended and kick your legs.

-Perform each exercise in the shallow end of the pool for 45 seconds followed by a 15-second rest.
+How to do it: Perform each exercise in the shallow end of the pool for 45 seconds followed by a 15-second rest.
 The key here is to use near maximal exertion and perform as many repetitions as possible for the 45 seconds.
-Once you complete an exercise, you'll move on to the next one.
-Complete the total circuit of moves two full times.
+Complete circuit 2 times.

 Start in a lunge position, back knee nearly touching the ground.
 Jump, swinging arms as you switch leg position to land with the opposite leg in front.
 Make sure you are landing in full lunge position, with the front knee bent and the back knee nearly touching the ground.
 Repeat the movement, swinging arms as you switch leg position to land with opposite leg in front.

 Start standing with feet hip-width apart in a full squat position.
 Jump explosively in the air as high as you can.
 Land fully into the squat position.
 Repeat.

 Start standing with knees slightly bent and your arms extended at chest level, palms facing the ground.
 Lower your body quickly into a squat position and jump as high as you can driving your knees towards your palms.
 Land in the standing position and repeat.

 Single-Leg Lateral Hop

 Start by standing on one leg with the knee slightly bent.
 Jump to the left side as far as possible, landing on the jumping leg.
 Immediately jump as far as possible to your right side, landing on the jumping leg and repeat.
 In the first circuit, perform your repetitions using the left leg.
 In the second circuit, perform your repetitions using the right leg.